Wähle deine Reisedaten, um einen Preis zu sehen

 DO THE VOLUNTEERS HAVE TO BRING SPECIAL EQUIPMENT?

-We strongly recommend the volunteers to bring their own fins, masks and snorkels, a long sleeve lycra or wetsuit, and an underwater camera.
+We strongly recommend the volunteers to bring their own fins, masks and snorkels, a long-sleeve lycra or wetsuit, and an underwater camera.
 It may be useful to bring a laptop and hard drive.
-We also advise everyone to bring a hat or cap, polarized sunglasses, a seasickness remedy, a raincoat, a mosquito repellent, and an antibiotic ointment.
+We also advise everyone to bring a hat or cap, polarized sunglasses, a seasickness remedy, a raincoat, mosquito repellent, and antibiotic ointment.

 RECOMMENDATIONS

-• Volunteers must be in good physical and mental conditions, with no heart disease or treatment requiring immediate proximity to hospitals.
+• Volunteers must be in good physical and mental states, with no heart disease or treatment requiring immediate proximity to hospitals.

-• We strongly advise people who did not dive for more than six months to do a security visit to an ENT and a refresh dive.
+• We strongly advise people who had not dived for more than six months to do a security visit to an ENT and a refresh dive.

 • Volunteers must be able to live with other people.